 Ceilings Visually inspected from floor level.
-Ceilings are of plasterboard material.
-Internal walls Vigually inspected from floor level internal wans Visually inspected from floor level.
+The ceilings are of lath and plaster materials.
+There are PVC ceiling finishes.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction finished in plasterboard.
-There are PVC wall finishes.
+Internal walls are partly of masonry construction finished in plaster and partly of timber stud construction finished in plasterboard.
+There are tiled and composite wall finishes.
 Floors including sub floors Flooring is of suspended timber construction.
-I was unable to inspect the sub floor area.
+I was unable to inspect the sub-floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains floor and wall mounted storage units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an electric fire within the lounge.
-There is an electric me within the loange.
+There is a multi fuel stove located within the lounge.
+Internal decorations Visually inspected Internal decorations Visually inspected.
+Internal decorative finishes are papered or painted.
 Internal decorations Visually inspected.
-Internal decorative finishes are paper or painted.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorative finishes are papered or painted.
+Internal decorations Cellars Cellars Internal decorative finishes are papered or painted.
+None.
+Internal decorative finishes are papered or painted.

+Sirigle Survey Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is located in a cupboard within the entrance hallway.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Gas Mains supply.
+The gas meter is located within an external meter box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the shower room comprise a suite with low level WC, wash hand basin and shower cabinet.
+Sanitary fittings in the bathroom comprise a suite with low level W.C., wash hand basin and bath.
 There is a sink unit within the kitchen.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' wall mounted gas heating boiler located in a cupboard within the entrance hallway.
+There is an "Alpha' wall mounted gas heating boiler in a cupboard within the kitchen.
 This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
-Drainage Drainage covers ate were not lifted Drailiage Drainage covers etc were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is assumed to be connected to the mains sewerage system.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 There are smoke alarms installed.

 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any additional limits to inspection Parts of the property, which are covered upeyposed or Any additional limits to inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
-I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
-The report does not include an asbestos inspection.
-However asbestos was widely used in the building industry until around